-After a year of regular training with two to five yoga sessions a week I can feel and see how my core has changed, as well as how my arms and legs have increased in strength.
+After a year of regular training two to five yoga sessions a week, I can feel and see how my core has changed, as well as how my arms and legs have increased in strength.
 There's so many health benefits to yoga, and gaining strength is one of them.

 So my answer is "Yes!“, you definitely can build muscles with yoga.

-Yoga is both, body weight training and muscle regeneration.
-You bring your body in to positions and orientations where your muscles need to support you, such as the downward dog, triangle pose or handstand.
-Indeed there are a few postures which require advanced strength to even try them.
+Yoga is both body weight training and muscle regeneration.
+You bring your body into positions and orientations where your muscles need to support you such as downward dog, triangle pose or handstand.
+There are many poses that require significant strength.

 See?
 You are lifting weights – your own body weight!
-The great thing about yoga is, that you also activate those little muscles you may not see, but which make you stand tall and hold all the poses and on top of this your muscles will heal faster because of the stretching you do while training.
+The great thing about yoga is that you also activate those little muscles you may not see but which make you stand tall and hold all the poses.

-Of course there is a limitation of weight when you only lift your own.
-It may take time and more skill and determination to move forward with your muscle progress.
+Of course, there is a limitation of weight when you only lift your own.
+It may take time, more skill and determination to move forward with your muscle progress.
 So if your only goal is to build bigger muscles, weight training could be the faster way.

-But there are a few reasons, why yoga is the more balanced way to get strong.
+But there are a few reasons why yoga can be a more balanced way to get strong.
 The benefits to doing yoga to build muscle include:

-- You train all muscles well balanced, the smaller and bigger ones, while with weight training you often only train one muscle group and mostly just the bigger ones.
+- You train all muscles in a well-balanced way, the smaller and bigger ones at the same time, while with weight training you often only train one muscle group at any given time.

-- Yoga helps you to perform better the whole day: walking, sitting, bending, lifting heavy things and even sleeping.
+- Yoga can help you to perform better the whole day: walking, sitting, bending, lifting heavy things and even sleeping.
 You move your body in all directions with twists and rotations and not only back and forth.
-This mobilises your muscles and joints and keeps them strong and prevents pain.
+This mobilises your muscles and joints, keeps them strong and prevents pain.

-- It increases muscle endurance because you hold the poses for a longer period of time several times each yoga workout.
+- It can increase muscle endurance because you hold the poses for a longer period of time, several times each yoga workout.

-As you can see, yoga is a good way to build strong and defined, but not bulky muscles.
+As you can see, yoga is a good way to build strong and defined muscles.
 It strengthens your whole body and connects it with your mind, which – to me – is the most important thing.